 The accident, where Aksel Hennie rolls his Jeep isn't staged, but a real not planned rollover without a stunt man.
 Hennie was to drive off the road, and make a Sharp turn, but the Jeep wasn't able to perform such a turn at that speed, without rolling over.
 See more »

-Pioneer is a thriller inspired by true events in the 70'ies, when Norwegians and Americans was experimenting With deep sea diving, so that oil could go directly in pipelines from the deep sea oil wells on to land.
+Pioneer is a thriller inspired by true events in the 70'ies, when Norwegians and Americans was experimenting with deep sea diving, so that oil could go directly in pipelines from the deep sea oil wells on to land.
 This was landmark and record breaking work, and there was some tension between the Norwegians and the Americans back then.
-Humans were guinea pigs.
+Humans were guinea pigs, in the sense that this was never done before.

 This thriller has a very different style from what you might usually think a thriller should have.
 It bears resemblances with sci-fi films when landing on the moon.
-The feeling of the film is also Close to films paranoia films like "The conversation" (of which it doesn't even come Close) or submarine films.
+The feeling of the film is also close to films paranoia films like "The conversation" (of which thus doesn't even come close) or more known submarine films.
 Claustrophibic from time to time.
 The finishing scene is pure film art, but still maybe too obvious symbolic.

 Once again I think Aksel Hennie is electric in his role, as were the others.
 Very good instruction, and quality actors all the way through.
 It was like looking on a seventies spy thriller.
 A very international crew, with Wes Bentley, Stephen Land, Jonathan LaPaglia, Stephanie Sigman, Ane Dahl Torp, all making us remember the seventies with both heart and shrugs.